 The VET Student Loans calculator can help you understand what your debt will be when you start your course, and show you how it may increase if you do not earn enough to begin paying back the loan.

 It is important to remember that the initial debt amount (including the loan fee, if applicable) plus indexation must be paid back once you start earning over a certain amount.
-The compulsory repayment threshold for the 2017-18 income year is $55,874.
+Compulsory repayment threshold information is available on the Australian Taxation Office (ATO) website.

 There may be additional fees attached to your course; be sure to check with the training provider to get clear details about your financial obligations before enrolling.